States of India by Bengali speakers: Assam

 A “language reversion” has been going on among Muslims who once migrated from erstwhile East Bengal.
 After Partition, the Brahmaputra valley Muslim migrants of East Bengali roots chose to report their language as Assamese.
 As a result, between 1931 and 1951, the population of Assamese speakers in Assam (excluding Sylhet) rose by a phenomenal 150%.
 The Partition violence may have played a part in this decision.
 The apprehension of being persecuted in the newly independent country made the migrants give up language and keep religion.
 As a mirror image of the quick rise in the Assamese speaking population, during 1931-1951 the population of Bengali speakers fell by as much as 25%.
 It is conjectured that of late, the Na-Axamiyas (the new Assamese) have been switching back to Bengali.
 This curious phenomenon was behind the Assam Movement (1979-1985) according to political scientist Myron Weiner.
 The relative calm of the last few decades since the conclusion of the movement may have given the migrants the confidence to report Bengali.
 The rise in the share of Bengalis could be due to Na-Axamiyas reverting to Bengali.
 In 1931, the population of Assamese speakers in the region was 1.74 million- which constituted 31.42% of the total population while by 1951, it turned into 4.55 million, constituting 56.69% of the population.
 According to 2011 census, Assam has around 31,205,576 people living in the state.
 Language census report tells that Assam has around 48.38% Assamese and 28.92% Bengali speakers as per 2011 census.
-But however, Assam is a Bengali plurality state as stated by various estimation and research.
-As per 2011, Assam has around 34% Muslims, of which around 30% or say 9,361,673 are Bengali Muslims.
-Bengali Hindus comprise 24% of Assam's population or say roughly numbering 7,501,421 in the state.